You can make a whiskey sour with or without egg whites, for a foamy top (photo © Lognetic | Fotolia).

 If you aren’t keen on juicing, consider an electric juicer, which makes juicing a snap (and fun, too).
 Take a look at this Oster juicer, moderately priced with a small footprint.

 While an electric juicer will get every last drop of juice from the citrus, here are techniques that anyone can use to get the most juice.

 Making sour mix is just one step tacked on to a simple syrup recipe: It’s half simple syrup and half lemon and/or lime juice.

-3. BLEND thoroughly, pour into a clean bottle or other container (we reuse the bottles from grapefruit juice), cap and refrigerate.
+3. BLEND thoroughly, pour into a clean bottle or another container (we reuse the bottles from grapefruit juice), cap, and refrigerate.
 It will last for weeks.
 If you have too much, you can also freeze it.

-4. ASSEMBLE the cocktail: Shake 1-1/2 ounces whiskey (Bourbon, Canadian, Jack Daniels, Irish whiskey or Scotch) with three ounces sour mix.
+4. ASSEMBLE the cocktail: Shake 1-1/2 ounces of whiskey (Bourbon, Canadian, Jack Daniels, Irish whiskey, or Scotch) with three ounces of sour mix.
 Pour over ice cubes or crushed ice into your choice of a rocks or a collins glass.

 5. GARNISH with a maraschino cherry (these are the best!) or a fresh cherry in season; or go 21st-century and sprinkle with dried cherries.